headleyra/mc/README.md

   #=> {:error, "boom!"}
 ```

-### Standard modifiers
+### Standard mappings

-The `%Mc.Mappings{}` struct defines the standard mappings.
-It points to the standard modifiers.
-The
+The `%Mc.Mappings{}` struct defines the standard mappings and references basic, concept-prover
-code for the standard modifiers is namespaced under `Mc.Modifier`.
-They are basic, concept-prover
-implementations; feel free to tweak your mappings to point to your preferred code.

-The modifiers under `Mc.X` are experimental (for now).
+modifiers.
+Feel free to use your own custom mappings, or (perhaps) create a tweaked version of the standard ones.

 ### Infinite Lego(tm)